MCP for gRPC Health Checking protocol

 ${PWD}/protos/grpc_health_v1mcp/health.pb.mcp.go

-For consistency, you may also want to replace protos
+For consistency, you may also want to replace protos with healthpb.

 MCP

-The rest of the code follows the example in the protoc-gen-go-mcp
+The rest of the code follows the example in the protoc-gen-go-mcp:

 package main